altaykerem/CompanyFeed/README.md

 Firebase Web API is needed. [/DBServer/index.html]( DBServer/index.html ) connects to Firebase as a web interface to change values inside “parameters”.

 ## Mailing
 A google mail is needed for sending mails. [/Mailling/send_mail.py](Mailing/send_mail.py) is responsible the responsible file.
-Pulls the mailing information from the file query_results.txt.
+Pulls the mailing information from the file query_results.txt. <br />
+You can add or remove mails from the web UI.

 ### How to add information to Mail
 Html mails relies on having nested tables to form the mail. [/Mailing/mail_form_adapter.py](Mailing/mail_form_adapter.py) contains the class MailAdapter to form the html table form.